SalomePlatform/adao/doc/en/tui.rst

 The numerical quantities obtained from an ADAO calculation are often vectors (such as the analysis :math:`\mathbf{x}^a`) or matrices (such as the analysis covariance :math:`\mathbf{A}`).
-They are requested by the user through the standard "*StoreSupplementaryCalculations*" variable of the ADAO case algorithm.
-These quantities are available at each step of an iterative algorithm, and therefore take the form of a series of vectors, or a series of matrices.
+They are requested by the user and available through the standard "*StoreSupplementaryCalculations*" variable of the ADAO case algorithm.
+These quantities are available at each step of an iterative or evolution algorithm, and therefore take the form of a series of vectors, or a series of matrices.

 These objects support special methods for computing commonly used indicators.
 The methods are named by the name of the indicator followed by "*s*" to note that they apply to a series of elementary objects, and that they themselves return a series of values.

-Note: some indicators are intended to qualify, for example, a "*value increment*", a "*value deviation*" or a "*value difference*", rather than a "*value*" itself.
+Note: some indicators are usually intended to qualify a "*value increment*", a "*value deviation*" or a "*value difference*", rather than a "*value*" itself.
 However, there is no computational impossibility to compute indicators for any given quantity, so it's up to the user to check that the indicator he is requesting is being used as intended.

 .. index:: single: means